donnemartin/sandbox/mercurial.md

     $ hg summary

-View summary of every 'commit' (called a changeset in Mercurial):
+View summary of every 'commit' (called a changeset in Hg):

     $ hg log [-v]